-Besides the improvement of the experimental accuracy, the higher precision theoretical prediction for $\sigma(e^+e^-\rightarrow ZH)$ is also demanded to match the precision of experimental measurements.
-Since the theoretical uncertainties in the CEPC is not considered now, it is necessary to pay attention to the theoretical uncertainties of $\sigma(e^+e^-\rightarrow ZH)$.
-The next-to-leading-order (NLO) electroweak (EW) corrections to $\sigma(e^+e^-\rightarrow ZH)$ have been calculated two decades before \cite{Fleischer:1982af,Kniehl:1991hk,Denner:1992bc}.
+Beside the improvement on the experiment accuracy, the higher precision theoretical prediction for $\sigma(e^+e^-\rightarrow ZH)$ is also demanded to match the precision of experiment measurements.
+The next-to-leading-order (NLO) electroweak (EW) corrections to $\sigma(e^+e^-\rightarrow ZH)$ have been investigated two decades ago \cite{Fleischer:1982af,Kniehl:1991hk,Denner:1992bc}.
 And the next-to-next-to-leading-order (NNLO) EW-QCD corrections have also been calculated in recent years \cite{Gong:2016jys,Sun:2016bel,Chen:2018xau}.
-The results show that the NNLO EW-QCD corrections increase the cross section more than one percent, which is larger than the expected experimental accuracies of the CEPC.
-On the other hand, it indicates the NNLO EW corrections can be still significant.
+The results show that the NNLO EW-QCD corrections increase the cross section more than one percent, which is larger than the expected experiment accuracies of the CEPC.
+On the other hand, it indicates the NNLO EW corrections can be significant.
 And it is necessary to emphasize that the corrections depend crucially on the renormalization schemes.
-In $\alpha(0)$ scheme, the NNLO EW-QCD corrections are about $1.1\%$ of the Leading-order (LO) cross section.
+In $\alpha(0)$ scheme, the NNLO EW-QCD corrections are about $1.1\%$ of the leading-order (LO) cross section.
 But in $G_\mu$ scheme, the NNLO EW-QCD corrections only amount to $0.3\%$ of LO cross section \cite{Sun:2016bel}.
-And the sensitivity to the different scheme is reduced at NNLO EW-QCD corrections compared to NLO EW corrections.
+And the sensitivity to the different scheme is reduced by NNLO EW-QCD corrections compared to NLO EW corrections.
 Consequently the EW-QCD $\sigma_{\text{NNLO}}$ ranges from $231\text{ fb}$ to $233\text{ fb}$.

-Hence, the missing two-loop corrections to $\sigma(e^+e^-\rightarrow ZH)$ can still lead to an intrinsic uncertainty of $\mathcal O (1\%)$ \cite{Freitas:2019bre}, which is still larger than the experimental accuracy.
+Hence, the missing two-loop corrections to $\sigma(e^+e^-\rightarrow ZH)$ can still lead to an intrinsic uncertainty of $\mathcal O (1\%)$ \cite{Freitas:2019bre}, which is still larger than the experiment accuracy.
 Since $\sigma(e^+e^-\rightarrow ZH)$ is proportional to the square of the $HZZ$ coupling, the theoretical uncertainties also have a significant impact on the extracting of $HZZ$ coupling.
 Then the accuracy of $HZZ$ coupling ($0.25\%$) in the CEPC may not be achieved due to the large theoretical uncertainties.
-We believe that if the full NNLO EW corrections to $\sigma(e^+e^-\rightarrow ZH)$ can be calculated, the scheme dependence can be further reduced.
-More importantly, the theoretical uncertainties will be sufficiently small.
-Consequently, the accuracy of $HZZ$ coupling ($0.25\%$) in the CEPC can be achieved.
+Recently, some interesting calculations toward NNLO EW correction have been made such as \cite{Song:2021vru}.
+We believe that if the full NNLO EW corrections to $\sigma(e^+e^-\rightarrow ZH)$ can be calculated, the scheme dependence can be further reduced to stabilize the theoretical prediction.